 - 1. Maintain a Cumulative Grade Point Average (CGPA) of 3.00 in major course work. - 2.
 Maintain a Cumulative Grade Point Average (CGPA) of 2.75 in all course work. - 3.
-Must pass all Practicum courses (HHP 291, HHP 292, HHP 391, HHP 392, HHP 491, and HHP 492) with a grade of a B (3.0) or higher. - 4.
-Must pass all required athletic training courses, in sequence, in order to progress in the athletic training program.
-Students who do not pass a course during the first attempt may re-take that course one additional time in an effort to pass the class.
+Must pass all Practicum courses (MSAT 291, MSAT 292, MSAT 391, MSAT 392, MSAT 491, MSAT 492) with a grade of a B (3.0) or higher. - 4.
+Must pass all required athletic training courses, in sequence, in order to progress in the Athletic Training Program.
+If a student does not pass a course during a particular semester, that student cannot progress in the program until the course has been re-taken and the student has passed the course.
+Students who do not pass an athletic training course during the first attempt may re-take that course one additional time in an effort to pass the class.
 Students will not be allowed to take any athletic training course more than two times. - 5.
 Maintain required and scheduled clinical experience hours. - 6.
 Must follow all Athletic Training Program Policies and Procedures in the Athletic Training Program Handbook.